ViacomCBS to enter streaming wars with Paramount Plus

 “That seems like a tall order,” she wrote in an analyst note this week.
 Executives think they can achieve between 65 and 75 million subscribers by 2024.

 The announcement also spells a pivot from a historical approach by ViacomCBS to produce content for the highest bidder and not necessarily try to distribute material itself.
-That tension was sometimes in evidence Wednesday, as executives noted shows it had made for other services, like the Netflix hits “13 Reasons Why” and “Emily In Paris.”
+That tension was sometimes in evidence Wednesday, as executives noted shows it had made for other services, such as the Netflix hits “13 Reasons Why” and “Emily In Paris.”

 The company must navigate other potential conflicts.
 It must square Paramount Plus, a paid service, with Pluto TV, a free ad-driven library service it bought two years ago; with CBS affiliates, which could worry about ratings declines with the digital transition; and with Showtime, its existing premium service.
 On Thursday the company announced it would move one of the most anticipated Showtime series, the video game adaptation “Halo,” to Paramount Plus, while leaving others shows there.